ZogopZ/port-simulator/README.md

 # port-simulator
-A multi process shell application that simulates a commercial port.
+A multi process application that simulates a commercial port.